 The programme provides an aspirational and defined pathway promoting engagement (buy-in), resilience and improvements in personal and community development.
 The first phase of the full programme, addresses issues around motivation and social etiquette.
 The programme embraces the Five Ways to Wellbeing with activities available across Lancashire, which are diverse in content, enabling participants to learn, take notice, be active, connect and give back.

 - Learn – wide range of community based training courses.
 Confidence building and motivational speaking workshops, coach training delivered by RRR.

 - Take Notice – Service users are encouraged to take notice of the world around them and how their contribution can bring positive changes to themselves, families and communities.

 - Be Active – numerous outdoor and environmental projects.
 LUF Boat-a canal barge providing opportunities to learn about waterways, navigation and barge maintenance, also serving as a base for the RRR Fishing Club.
-Referrals to the Challenge Through Sports Initiative, to increase participation in physical activity amongst disadvantaged individuals who have sedentary lifestyles.
+Referrals to the Challenge Through Sports Initiative, to increase participation in physical activity amongst disadvantaged individuals with, who have sedentary lifestyles.

 - Connect – engagement with our community and Families in Recovery groups, Lancashire User Forum (service user group), locality drop ins where service users meet and share their experiences and concerns.

 - Give Back – Service users ‘give back’, in the form of activities which benefit their communities or supporting others to assume responsibility in developing their own projects.

 Workshops aimed at existing volunteers to promote the benefits of volunteering/peer support.

 “I was very scared at the start but as getting through the day I grew and became more confident in speaking I’m still a little shaky but in time I think that it will go away, and the things said were very powerful and moving.
 I thought my story wasn’t anything special and that I didn’t really have one but today has made me realise I have got one and I am bettering myself every day.”